Lonaasan/Prisma/Prisma/Concept.md

 ## How do we want to structure Prisma?

-- table structure (prisma.core, prisma.debug, prisma.debug.log, etc)
+- Table structure (prisma.core, prisma.debug, prisma.debug.log, etc)

+## How do we want to structure Prisma-compatible Mods?

+- Mods that work with prisma should (right now) write their mo